Planted Aquarium Lighting, Must Needed Tips

-When growing aquarium plants, the most critical factor to consider is light.
-It will dictate the outcome of your aquarium irrespective of if you are there or not.
+When growing aquarium plants, the most critical factor to consider is light after planting.
+It will dictate the outcome of your aquarium, irrespective of if you are there or not.
 Lighting plays an extensive role when it comes to the aquarium.
-There are several factors that you need to consider when setting the amount of light.
-They are:

 This article is a planted aquarium lighting guide to give you a prior understanding of the topic.

-Also, there is less c02 intake with lowlights, which may be a good idea, more so if it is not much available in your area.
+When the light is higher than adequate, there will be increased algae, which makes many hobbyists develop a problem for a couple of years.
+If you want something comfortably manageable, get low light-demanding plants and provide less light.
+Also, there is less CO2 intake with lowlights, which may be a good idea, more so if it is not much available in your area.
 It also helps to prevent the outbreak of algae.

 In an aquarium, the light that the plants require to survive depends on the kind of plants.
 Some will always require little light for them to grow faster.
 This allows the aquarium beginner to practice with too small maintenance costs.
-Here are some of the required levels for the plants:
+Here are some of the levels necessary for the plants:

 When using the T5 bulbs, lighting is based on either medium, low or high.
 This depends on the type of plants that you have in your aquarium.
 It would help if you considered the distance raised from the plants as the distance matters.
 The following are the set maximum light required:

-0.30 watts per litter = low
+0.30 watts per liter = low

-0.60 watts per litter = medium
+0.60 watts per liter = medium

-0.90 watts per litter = high
+0.90 watts per liter = high

 You need to ensure that you are aware of what your plant level is.
 If it is low, ensure you use the maximum required watt to avoid causing difficulties to your plant.
 If it requires high, you need to ensure that you use high to ensure that the plant grows faster and with the necessary light.

-15- 20 lumen per litter- easy
+15- 20 lumen per liter- easy

 25-50 lumen per liter water- medium